Messerschmitt KR200: Bubble canopy

 Entry to most KR models except the KR201 Sport Roadster and a corresponding Tg500 version was through a canopy door hinged on the right side of the vehicle.
 The door included all the windows (windshield, window frames on all but the Roadster models, folding top on Roadster and Kabrio models, and acrylic bubble on other versions) and the frame in which it was set, extending from the right side of the monocoque tub to the left.
 On Sport Roadster models, the canopy was fixed and there was neither a top nor any windows at all, only a tonneau cover.

 KR200 Kabrio; the folding top replaces the bubble in this version.

 The bubble top on the KR200 was simplified over that of the KR175 by the use of a larger curved glass windshield that formed A-pillars with the side window frames.
 This allowed the bubble to be simpler and more compact than the KR175 bubble, and it was consequently easier and less expensive to produce.
-The windshield wiper, manual on the KR175, was electric on the KR200.
+The windshield wiper, initially manual on the KR175, was electric on the KR200.